alexandres/terashuf/README.md

 `shuf` does all the shuffling in-memory, which is a no-go for files larger than memory.

-For small files, terashuf doesn't write any temporary files and so function exactly like `shuf`.
+For small files, terashuf doesn't write any temporary files and so functions exactly like `shuf`.

 ## Build